hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 that.
 Please modify the file ``cn-node-0.1.0-SNAPSHOT/examples/sv-helm/cometbft-values.yaml`` as follows:

 - Replace all instances of ``TARGET_CLUSTER`` with |cn_cluster|, per the cluster to which you are connecting.
+- Replace all instances of ``MIGRATION_ID`` with the migration ID of the global synchronizer on your target cluster.
+Note that ``MIGRATION_ID`` is also used within port numbers in URLs here!
 - Replace ``YOUR_SV_NAME`` with the name you chose when creating the SV identity (this must be an exact match of the string for your SV to be approved to onboard)
 - Replace ``YOUR_COMETBFT_NODE_ID`` with the id obtained when generating the config for the CometBft node
 - Replace ``YOUR_HOSTNAME`` with the hostname that will be used for the ingress